PlanningBiblio/PlanningBiblio/tests/README.txt

-Create a file named .env.test at the root of the project containing:
+Create a file named .env.test.local at the root of the project containing:

 ```yaml
 APP_ENV=dev